-- a) Approximately 60 dwellings on the northern part of Tiddington Fields; and - b) A mix of market homes which accords with Policy H7 of this Plan; and - c) Affordable housing which prioritises the needs of Tiddington residents who have lived or worked in the village for at least 5 years, or whose parents or children live in the village and have been resident for at least 5 years32; and - d) A maximum height of 2-stories, with a design and density appropriate to this rural village location; and - e) Adequate private outdoor amenity space for all homes; and - f) Adequate off-road parking provision in accordance with Warwickshire County Council adopted standards; and - g) Suitable communal open space and children's play areas appropriate to the size of the development, with soft landscaping and tree screening appropriate to this edge of settlement countryside location.
+- a) Approximately 60 dwellings on the northern part of Tiddington Fields; and - b) A mix of market homes which accords with Policy H7 of this Plan; and - c) Adequate private outdoor amenity space for all homes; and - d) Adequate off-road parking provision having regard to the size of the dwelling; and - e) Suitable communal open space and children's play areas appropriate to the size of the development, with soft landscaping and tree screening appropriate to this edge of settlement countryside location.

-The southern part of Tiddington Fields (as shown on Figure 16) is allocated for community orchards, woodland and open space which will be retained as such in perpetuity for the benefit of the village.
+The southern part of Tiddington Fields (as shown on Figure 23) is allocated for community orchards, woodland and open space which will be retained as such in perpetuity for the benefit of the village.